coffee2code/text-replace/readme.txt

 = What post fields get handled by this plugin? =

 By default, the plugin filters the post content, post excerpt fields, widget text, and optionally comments and comment excerpts.
-You can use the 'c2c_text_replace_filters' filter to modify that behavior (see Filters section).
+You can use the 'c2c_text_replace_filters' filter to modify that behavior (see Hooks section).

 = How can I get text replacements to apply for post titles (or something not text-replaced by default)? =